Audio

 Quick Review

-- Note letters repeat across octaves
+- Repetition: Note letters repeat across octaves (A to G).

 In the next episode, we’ll break open the secrets of sharps and the black keys between notes. 🎧